byteninja010/zephyra/README.md

 ### Session Personalization
 - Each therapy session features a dynamically created nature background image (via Imagen 3) and AI-composed instrumental music (via Lyria-002) personalized to your mood and preferences.

+### Installing as a PWA 📱
+1. **Desktop (Chrome/Edge)**:
+   - Click the install icon in the address bar (⊕)
+   - Or go to Menu → Install Zephyra

+2. **iOS (Safari)**:
+   - Tap the Share button
+   - Scroll down and tap "Add to Home Screen"
+   - Tap "Add" to confirm

+3. **Android (Chrome)**:
+   - Tap the menu (⋮) in the top right
+   - Tap "Install app" or "Add to Home screen"
+   - Tap "Install" to confirm

+4. **Benefits**:
+   - Launches in standalone window (no browser UI)
+   - Offline access to previously loaded content
+   - Faster load times with cached resources
+   - App icon on your home screen/desktop

 ## 🚀 Current Status

 The platform currently includes:
 - **AI-powered chat system** with voice and text support
-- **Session management** with scheduling and instant sessions
+- **Session management** with scheduling, instant sessions, and AI-generated backgrounds/music
-- **Mood tracking** and reflection tools
+- **Mood tracking** and reflection tools with interactive visualizations
 - **Mind Canvas** - AI-powered mood analysis from drawings (NEW!)
-- **User authentication** and profile management
+- **User authentication** and profile management with anonymous Firebase auth
-- **Personalized AI responses** based on user context
+- **Personalized AI responses** based on user context and history
-- **Audio processing** with speech-to-text and text-to-speech
+- **Audio processing** with speech-to-text and text-to-speech (Cloud + Web APIs)
 - **AI Moderated Support Forum** – Anonymous, AI-powered community space for sharing and peer support (NEW!)
+- **Progressive Web App (PWA)** - Installable on all devices with offline support
+- **Real-time updates** with Socket.io for forum interactions
+- **Cross-platform compatibility** - Works seamlessly on iOS, Android, Chrome, Firefox, Safari, and Edge

 ## 🔮 Future Development

 Potential areas for expansion:
-- Enhanced mobile responsiveness
-- Additional wellness tools and exercises
+- Additional wellness tools and exercises (meditation guides, journaling prompts)
-- More detailed analytics and reporting
+- More detailed analytics and reporting (weekly/monthly wellness reports)
-- Integration with external wellness services
+- Integration with external wellness services and resources
+- Enhanced session customization options
+- Community features expansion (group sessions, peer matching)

 ## 📝 Scripts